ResistanceHub/coin-flip/README.md

 ## Step 3: CSV

-Create a CSV file wich contains a list of each coin flip.
+Adjust your program to create a CSV file wich contains a list of each coin flip.
 This should be the flip number and the result.
-A CSV (Comma Seperated Value) is a plain text file and the values are seperated by commas.
+A CSV (Comma Seperated Value) is a text file and the values are seperated by commas.
 There is a bit more to them but this will be good enough for us.

-Adjust your program to create a file which has the following content:
+Adjust your program to create a file (flips.csv) which has the following content:

 ```
 Flip,Result